YunLeFun/vitesse-h5/README.md

 ### Docker Production Build

-First, build the vitesse image by opening the terminal in the project's root directory.
+First, build the vitesse-h5 image by opening the terminal in the project's root directory.

 ```bash
 docker buildx build . -t vitesse-h5:latest